-It’s happened to all of us at one time or another.
-Couple of kids playing in the driveway and ka-pow the baseball makes it’s way not-so-smoothly into the garage through the window.
-Maybe it’s a lacrosse ball or even a basketball due to an ill placed hoop.
+It happened to all of us at one time or another.
+A couple of kids play in the driveway and ka-pow!
+The baseball went not-so-smoothly into the garage through the window.
+Maybe it was a lacrosse ball or basketball due to an ill placed hoop.

 A quick phone call to a local glass vendor is all that’s needed.
-They will need the length, width of the piece as well as the thickness.
-The typical garage door window either has 1/8 or 1/2 inch glass and should be easy to determine.
+They need the length, width, and thickness of the piece.
+The typical garage door window either has 1/8 or 1/2 inch glass.
+It should be easy to determine.